Nicol joins us for the first episode. Let’s look in as Sue attempts to bring her daughter up to speed with the Black Guardian trilogy…

 The Doctor verbally attacks Striker for using the humans as playthings.

-Sue: Peter Davison is excellent is this story.
+Sue: Peter Davison is excellent in this story.
 I take it all back, he can be angry when he wants to be.
-It helps that the script is this good.
+It helps that the script is a good one, mind.
 A woman, you see.
 Just saying.

 Sue: He never answers his phone when you need him.

-Later, the Black Guardian terminates his arrangement with Turlough.
+Later, the Black Guardian decides to terminate his arrangement with Turlough.

-Sue: You can’t say that Turlough wasn’t warned.
-Throttling him will be frowned upon by the HR Guardian, but he did give Turlough several chances before he fired him.
+Sue: You can’t say Turlough wasn’t warned.
+Throttling him will be frowned upon by the HR Guardian, but he did give Turlough several thousand chances before he fired him.

-The Doctor: They can make anything they see in your mind.
+The Doctor warns Tegan that the Eternals can recreate anything they see in her mind.